yanny-alt/Bank-Customer-Churn-Analysis-with-Power-BI/README.md

 - **Source**: Commercial bank
 - **Format**: CSV file with 10,000 rows
 - **Anonymity**: All personally identifiable information has been removed to protect customer privacy.
+- The Dataset for the project can be sourced from [here](https://github.com/yanny-alt/Banking-Customer-Retention-Analysis/blob/main/Data%20Sources/Bank%20Customer%20Data.csv)

 ### Data Dictionary